MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-network-watcher/includes/3-how-azure-network-watcher-works.md

 Network Watcher's tools become automatically available when you create a virtual network in an Azure subscription.
-You can access Network Watcher directly in the Azure portal by typing Network Watcher in the Search bar.
+You can access Network Watcher directly in the Azure portal by typing **Network Watcher** in the **Search** bar.

 :::image type="content" source="../images/search-portal.png" alt-text="Screenshot that shows how to search for Network Watcher in the portal resource menu.":::

-## Network Watcher Topology Tool
+## Network Watcher Topology tool

 The topology capability of Azure Network Watcher enables you to view all of the resources in a virtual network, the resources associated to resources in a virtual network, and the relationships between the resources.